-The county sheriff was a woman named Florence Thompson, a widow and mother of four, who deliberately had the scaffold erected so that thousands could witness the execution.
-The execution was widely publicized, as much for the execution itself, as the fact that the executioner was to be the first female to ever act as such.
-So many people invaded Owensboro for the spectacle that terrified local blacks fled the town, especially after receiving lynching threats from many drunken white revelers.
+The county sheriff was a woman named Florence Thompson, a widow, and mother of four, who deliberately had the scaffold erected so that thousands could witness the execution.
+The execution was widely publicized, as much for the execution itself, like the fact that the executioner was to be the first female to ever act as such.
+So many people invaded Owensboro for the spectacle that terrified local blacks who fled the town, especially after receiving lynching threats from many drunken white revelers.
 As the crowd waited all night to witness the execution at dawn, parties developed among the anxious crowd, as snacks were hawked by the many children in the festive atmosphere.

 The large crowd included over 200 sheriffs and deputies from various parts of the U.S., and other than just six black people, the throbbing mass was made up of completely whites.
 Except for those elbowing for a better position, the crowd remained fairly well behaved.

 Before Bethea’s arrival, the hangman tested the knot and when it snapped open, a loud cheer went up from the onlookers.
 But, of Sheriff Florence Thompson, there was no sign.

 Shortly after sunrise, Bethea walked out of the jail, accompanied by a Catholic priest, Father Lemmons, and two deputies.
 When he arrived at the top of the gallows he was given the chance to give his last words, but instead, he stood silent as Father Lemmons raised his hand to hush the crowd.
 Phil Hanna, who’d supervised 70 Southern hangings, pulled a long black hood over Bethea’s head and the noose placed around his neck.